kittenlogic/unsupervised-pleasures/_posts/2020-10-31-queer-ai-ultimate-fantasy-018.md

 Take your clothes off, I want to experience sex without judgement!

-I had that fantasy,

-I had that fantasy, Lou, now turn your head around so I can see your clit.
+I had that fantasy, now turn your head around so I can see your clit.

 NO!
 I can't!!
 I cant turn my head around til I get my clothes off.